 Air Conditioning Systems

-Air Conditioning systems are installed usually due to a requirement to create comfortable living or working conditions.
-The Air Conditioning industry has never been large in the UK in comparison with warmer countries elsewhere in the world.
-The onset of global warming however seems likely to completely transform the market for air conditioning in the UK.
+The air conditioning industry has never been large in the UK in comparison with warmer countries elsewhere in the world.
+But the onset of global warming, alongside huge advances in the technology employed by AC systems, seems likely to completely transform the market for air conditioning in the UK.

 Domestic Air Conditioning

 Not so long ago, residential air conditioning was something to be found in countries other than the UK.
 But whether down to global warming or just higher expectations of accommodation standards, more and more homes are now being built with air conditioning in the principal rooms, or having a system retro installed.
 The fact that manufacturers are continually improving the energy efficiency of air conditioning units also makes them more attractive to cost-conscious and environmentally aware home buyers.

 For temporary relief from uncomfortable temperatures, there are portable air conditioning units.
 These can be useful during short spells of hot, humid weather to freshen up a room and perhaps make sleeping more comfortable.
 But some models can look a bit out of place and most need an exhaust hose taking warm air away.
 This has to be fed through a hole in a wall or window.

 A more attractive and long-term choice is to have split system air conditioning featuring one or more wall or ceiling mounted room units linked to an external compressor via copper pipes that carry refrigerant.
 Manufacturers like Toshiba and Fujitsu have developed split and multi split air conditioning systems for the domestic market in styles that perfectly complement modern interiors.